kammitama5/kammitama5.github.io/_posts/2019-02-15-Friday-February-15th.md

 ## Firstly

 - My manager had an initial chat with me about compensation in Silicon Valley.
 He also told me before signing an offer, feel free to have a cup of coffee with him to chat about everything.
+Basically, he wants to ensure that I'm not getting screwed over, and get the best offer that I can get.
 This was *amazing*.
 I really feel like he is someone long-term who is looking out for me and is a real mentor for me.
 It's amazing.

 - He also said that as the rest of our group are full-timers, to feel free to reach out to him if cost is a problem